Our Pipeline

 We are a technology-driven company with a proprietary PIV5 vaccine platform.
 Our pipeline features two clinical stage vaccines and additional vaccines in preclinical development.

-Our intranasal COVID vaccine, CVXGA, could produce the mucosal immunity needed to reduce transmission of COVID, as well as help address vaccine hesitancy among people who dislike needles or fear the side effects of existing mRNA-based COVID vaccines.
-It is well-suited to serve as a booster for previously vaccinated and/or infected people, as well as to serve as a primary vaccine to countries that are struggling to deliver vaccine to their populations.
+Our intranasal COVID vaccine, CVXGA, is designed to produce the mucosal immunity needed to reduce transmission of COVID, and should help address vaccine hesitancy among people who dislike needles or fear the side effects of existing mRNA-based COVID vaccines.
+It will be well-suited to serve as a booster for previously vaccinated and/or infected people, or as a vaccine for people who have not been previously vaccinated against or exposed to SARS-CoV-2.

 We have produced COVID vaccines using variant as well as wild-type spike (S) proteins, and demonstrated efficacy against viral challenge in multiple animal species.
-We have completed a Phase 1 study in adults and teens (NCT04954287), and have initiated a Phase 2 study (NCT05736835).
+We have completed a Phase 1 study in adults and teens (NCT04954287) and a Phase 2 placebo-controlled study in younger and older adults (NCT05736835).

 RSV is a common respiratory virus that routinely and repeatedly infects people at all ages.
-It is particularly dangerous for children under 2 years old, and elderly patients with lung disease (e.g. chronic obstructive pulmonary disease).
-But development of an RSV vaccine for infants and young children has been hampered by the risk of triggering vaccine-enhanced disease with viral antigens, a phenomenon which is not expected with live vaccines.
+It is particularly dangerous for children under 2 years old and the elderly, but other young children and older adults also end up in emergency rooms or hospitals because of RSV infections.
+Use of protein-based adult RSV vaccines has been limited due to the risk of serious side effects, while development of an RSV vaccine for infants and young children has been hampered by the risk of triggering vaccine-enhanced disease with protein- and mRNA-based vaccines, a phenomenon which is not expected to occur with live vaccines.

-Our live intranasal RSV vaccines express native full-length F-protein from RSV, which we believe is a superior antigen to “pre-F” or “post-F” protein.
+Our live intranasal RSV vaccines express native full-length F-protein from RSV, which we believe is a superior antigen to the “pre-F” RSV protein that is used in current RSV vaccines.
 FDA has granted Fast Track designation for BLB201, our first RSV vaccine, which is being developed by our affiliate, Blue Lake Biotechnology.
-A Phase 1 study of BLB201 in adults has been completed (NCT05281263), and a Phase 1/2 study in children is underway (NCT05655182).
+A Phase 1 study of BLB201 in adults has been completed (NCT05281263), and a Phase 1/2 study in children is in progress (NCT05655182).

 Norovirus is the most common cause of acute gastroenteritis worldwide, responsible for outbreaks in long-term care facilities, hospitals, schools, and (notoriously) cruise ships.
 Transmitted by contaminated food/water or person-to-person contact, it can cause serious medical complications or even death in vulnerable populations like children and the elderly.
 Each year, there are approximately 20 million infections in the US, resulting in 465,000 ER visits, 190,000 hospitalizations, and 900 deaths.